 “And when I win…” She placed a hand to her chest.
 “You have to do a figure skating routine with me.”

 “You’re on, Roberts.”
-A smug grin painting his lips, he held out his hand.
+A smug grin filled his lips, and he held out his hand.

 She shook it.